hjkgrp/starter-hugo-research-group/content/publication/yang-quantifying-2021/index.md

   insight can be gained from evaluating the mutual information of charge distributions.
-  We show that a significant number of residues couple most strongly with residues that are distant in both sequence and space over a range of secondary structures including a-helical, b-sheet, disulfide bridging, and lasso motifs.
+  We show that a significant number of residues couple most strongly with residues that are distant in both sequence and space over a range of secondary structures including α-helical, β-sheet, disulfide bridging, and lasso motifs.
 The mutual information analysis is necessary to capture coupling between some polar and charged residues.
   These analyses are expected to be broadly useful in understanding the mechanisms of long-range charge transfer in proteins and for determining what interactions